pepa65/set_overscan/README.md

 * Note: _On the Pi 4 this doesn't work and isn't needed._

 ## overscan
-**Get/set Raspberry Pi overscan directly**
+**Get/set Raspberry Pi overscan values directly**

 Usage: `overscan [<top> <bottom> <left> <right>]`

-If the arguments are unsigned integers, they will set the overscan of the corresponding edge, if not, that edge will not be changed.
+If an argument is an unsigned integer, the overscan of the corresponding edge gets set.
+If not, the overscan for that edge will not be changed.
+Without arguments, current overscan values are displayed.

 This example modifies top and right, and leaves bottom and left unchanged:

 `overscan 16 - - 24`

-Without arguments, the current values are displayed on stdout.

 ## setoverscan
 **Adjust Raspberry Pi overscan interactively**